deesebc/boot-social-security-sample/README.md

 You need a application Id and Key Secret for Facebook.
 You can obtain here: https://developers.facebook.com/.

+In src/test/resources you have the SQL Schema used  for this example.

 ## Important classes

 The application uses: